MegApril/dv-physical-and-nonphysical-injuries/README.md

      - Ex: In 2020, 'Apparent Broken Bones' accounted for ~0.4% of all injuries in rural counties and ~0.6% of all injuries in urban counties.
 ---

 ## Key Insights
+Key Question Analysis:
+- Do injury type patterns differ betwen urban and rural counties?
+  -
+- What injury types are most frequently reported, and how have they changed from 2020 - 2024?
+- What does the prevalence of 'Apparent Minor Injury' and 'Nonee' as the top injury types signal?
-- **Some Injuries are Unseen**: The dominance of “None” and "Apparent Minor Injury" as the top two injury types suggest that DV includes both violent and non-violent crime
+- Some Injuries are Unseen: The dominance of “None” and 'Apparent Minor Injury' as the top two injury types suggest that DV includes both violent and non-violent crime
-- **Geographic Disparities Exist**: Naturally, urban areas consistently reported more injuries.
+- Geographic Disparities Exist: Naturally, urban areas consistently reported more injuries.
 However, rural areas saw a much largere variancee between years for violent injuries.
 See next steps for further analysis needs regarding more accurate comparisons between urban and rural counties.
-- **Signifigant Ambiguity is Present**: Minor Injury, None and Possible Internal Injury are vague categories and show a lack of specifity.
+- Signifigant Ambiguity is Present: Minor Injury, None and Possible Internal Injury are vague categories and show a lack of specifity.
 This may warrant further analysis for what exactly is included in these categories.

 ---